Mastroke Blogs

 • Shopify approval review

-Limitation: This is development-led infrastructure.
-It requires technical expertise and compliance awareness.
+⚠️ Limitation: Development-led infrastructure.
+Requires technical expertise and compliance awareness before deployment.

 This is the most powerful layer of Shopify custom payment, exclusive to Shopify Plus.